RossMeikleham/PlutoBoy/README.md

 - Save/Load ROM states

-- Bug fixes for Color roms which heavily use GDMA/HDMA data transfers.
+- Fixes for graphical glitches and bugs in some ROMS.

 #Using Desktop
 `gb_emu_c [options] romfile`